KrowFeather/KrowFeather/README.md

   KrowFeather here.

-  A Software Engineering student from YNU and 0th year postgraduate of BIT majoring in AI.
+I am an undergraduate student majoring in Software Engineering at YNU and a pre-graduate student at BIT.
 Focusing on something useless.

 + 💻 Opensource Contributor
 + 🎧 Electronic Music Producer